corda/corda-docs/content/en/docs/corda-enterprise/4.6/operations/deployment/updating-network-parameters.md

 be advertised to the entire network to allow nodes time to agree to the changes.

 {{< note >}}
-This process has changed extensively in CENM 1.3.
+This process changed extensively in CENM 1.3.
 The legacy process is still supported for services which use the shell interface instead of the admin RPC interface - for example, in the CENM Command-Line Interface (CLI) tool.
 However, this document presumes  that you use admin RPC.
 For information about the legacy process, see the [CENM 1.2 documentation](../1.2/updating-network-parameters.md).